Best Wood For CNC Routing: Ultimate Guide

 A cheap wood, alder has an even honey-like tone and can be finished to resemble more expensive types, making it a good budget option.

-MDF, plywood, and particleboard are engineered woods that are widely used in CNC routing.
+MDF, plywood, and particleboard are the most widely used engineered woods in CNC routing.

 Engineered woods are derivative wood products typically made by using synthetic adhesives.
 The main benefit of engineered woods is their low price, wide availability, and that they’re typically easy to cut.